-Should you feel you may be eligible for a Carer’s payment then it is advisable to apply as soon as possible whilst at the same time applying for the DCA as the process can take several months.
+You can receive a carer’s payment (Carer’s Allowance or Carer’s Benefit) while receiving DCA.
+If you think you may be eligible for a Carer’s payment then it is advisable to apply as soon as possible, while at the same time applying for the DCA, as the process can take several months.
 DCA may be backdated for up to 6 months if there was a good reason why you did not apply for the allowance when you originally qualified for it.

 If you are parenting alone and caring for a child for whom Domiciliary Care Allowance is payable, you may qualify for both One-Parent Family Payment and half-rate Carer’s Allowance provided you continue to meet the qualifying conditions for both payments.
 You would be paid both payments until your youngest child is 16 and the age limit for the One-Parent Family Payment would not apply to you.
 You can also receive an increase for any other qualified children up until the age of 18 (or 22 if in full time education), while half-rate Carer’s Allowance and One Parent Family Payment are being paid.

 Once the child for whom you are receiving Carer’s Allowance reaches the age of 16 and loses entitlement to DCA, they may qualify for Disability Allowance in their own right.
 A parent who is still caring full-time for the child may be entitled to Carer’s Allowance but the child who is receiving Disability Allowance would no longer be included as a qualifying child.

 There is more information on payments for carers on the Citizen’s Information website here.

 To apply for DCA, you need to fill in the application form available here.
 You can also get an application form by texting “FORM DCA”, followed by your name and address, to 51909 (standard text rates apply) or by dropping into your Intreo Centre or Social Welfare Branch Office or local Citizens Information Service.